tfavory/pmlg-poem-generator/README.md

 Use the pretrained model called poem_generator.

- - In the same folder, save the notebook called poem_generator.ipynb and the 12 npy files.
+ - In the same folder, save the notebook called poem_generator.ipynb and the 2 npy files: model_poems.npy, and model_rhymes.npy
  - Run poem_generator.ipynb

-Disclaimer: Saving the model with 12 npy files is inefficient.
-Some improvements are on the way.
+Disclaimer: Saving the model with npy files is probably less efficient than loading a Checkpoint, but I did not manage to do it

 ## How to train your own model